/* Rambling Owl addition to remove page titles from blogs */

 We took a wide driveway past Sunrising House to reach a T-junction alongside a riding school where a magnificent chestnut horse was being ridden back to the stables.
 As he drew level with us he began to get agitated, he stopped and then began to prance about and toss his head.
 I assumed it was our sudden appearance that had spooked him so I asked the girl riding the horse if we should walk away.

-“No,” she replied tersely, “he’s just being an arse!”
+“No,” she replied tersely, “he’s just being an ass!”
 At which point the horse reared up on its hind legs.
 I was sure the girl would be thrown but she clung on with amazing skill and with supreme confidence brought the horse back under control.
-By this point Colin and I had exchanged a glance and backed slowly away, wondering what we would do if the girl hit the deck and the horse bolted.
+By this point Colin and I had exchanged a glance and backed slowly away, wondering what we would do if the girl was unseated and the horse bolted.
 Thankfully we never found out.

-“I think he wants to go back to the paddock,” she decided, and wheeled the feisty horse about to disappear around a corner.
+“I think he wants to go back to the paddock,” she decided calmly, and wheeled the feisty horse about to disappear around a corner.

 We stood for a few seconds.